Unified lower bounds for interactive high-dimensional estimation under information constraints: Upper bounds

-We consider the problem of parameter estimation under {\em local information constraints}, where the estimation algorithm is allowed to use only limited information about each sample.
+We consider the problem of parameter estimation under {\em local information constraints}, where the estimation algorithm has access to only limited information about each sample.
 These constraints can be of various types, including communication constraints, where each sample must be described using a few (\eg{} constant number of) bits; (local) privacy constraints, where each sample is obtained from a different user and the users seek to reveal as little as possible about their specific data; as well as many others, \eg{} noisy communication channels, or limited types of data access such as linear measurements.
 Such problems have received a lot of attention in recent years, motivated by applications such as data analytics in distributed systems and federated learning.

 Our main focus is on information-theoretic lower bounds for the minimax error rates (or, equivalently, the sample complexity) of these problems.
-Several recent works have provided different bounds that apply to specific constraints or work for specific parametric estimation problems, sometimes without allowing for interactive protocols.
+Several recent works have provided different bounds that apply to specific constraints or work for specific parametric estimation problems, sometimes without allowing for interactive protocols. \newerest{ Indeed, handling interactive protocols is technically challenging, and several results in prior work exhibit flaws in their analysis.
+In particular, even the most basic Gaussian mean estimation problem using interactive communication remains, quite surprisingly, open.}

 We present general, ``plug-and-play'' lower bounds for parametric estimation under information constraints that can be used for any local information constraint and allows for \emph{interactive} protocols.
-Our abstract bound requires very simple (and natural) assumptions to hold for the underlying parametric family; in particular, we do not require technical ``regularity'' conditions that are common in asymptotic statistics.
+Our abstract bound requires very simple (and natural) assumptions to hold for the underlying parametric family; in particular, we do not require technical ``regularity'' conditions that are common in asymptotic statistics. \amargin{This last sentence is very vague.
+Do we have many examples in mind for such regularity conditions?}

-We apply our general bound to the popular problems of high-dimensional mean estimation and distribution estimation, under privacy and communication constraints, for the entire family of $\lp[\prm]$ loss functions for $\prm\ge1$.
+We apply our general bound to canonical problems of high-dimensional mean estimation and distribution estimation, under privacy and communication constraints, for the entire family of $\lp[\prm]$ loss functions for $\prm\ge1$.
 In addition, we provide complementary schemes that show that our lower bounds are tight for most settings of interest.

 We present more details about our main results in the next section.